45ACC/45ACC.github.io/registration.md

 - The Unwaged registration is for those who are not earning a full wage, including all students, retirees, and the unemployed.
 - The early bird deadline is November 6th, 2023.

+  > **Warning:** There is a scam email being sent out to potential registrants from Traveller Point.
+Do not respond or follow the instructions in this email ... it is a scam.

 ## How to register

 You can register for the conference at [this link to the registration/payment page](https://payments.uwa.edu.au/45AACRegistration).